haerphi/react-pomodoro-V2/readme.md

 ## Setup

-- run sass to build css file : `sass --watch index.scss index.css` <br>
+-   run sass to build css file : `sass --watch style.scss style.css` <br>
 -   run parcel to see it in your brower : `parcel ./src/index.html`